-BMP Infeasibility Criteria Additional Information from Applicant (for reviewer only) Where the only area available for siting does not allow for a safe overflow pathway.
+ВМР Infeasibility Criteria Additional Information from Applicant (for reviewer only) Where the only area available for siting does not allow for a safe overflow pathway.
 Where infiltrating water would threaten shoreline structures such as bulkheads.
 The following criteria each establish that the BMP is infeasible, without further justification, though some criteria require professional services: Where the horizontal setback criteria listed in Section D5-03.2 cannot be met.
 Note: For most infiltration BMPs, setbacks are measured from the vertical extent of maximum ponding before overflow.
 For bioretention and rain gardens, setback distances are as measured from the bottom edge of the bioretention or rain garden soil mix (i.e., bioretention cell bottom at the toe of the side slope).
-Where the minimum vertical separation to the seasonal high water table or hydraulically-restrictive layer as listed in Section D5-03.2 would not be achieved.
+Where the minimum vertical separation to the seasonal high water table or hydraulically- reatricitive layer as listed in Section D5 02.2 =